ikrima/gamedevguide/contents/guides/ue4guide/build-guide/ubt/Misc Helpful tips_Debugging.md

 - Header include paths no longer automatically bring every subdirectory (for perf in building)

-- bLegacyPublicIncludePaths = false; is the setting that controls it in .Target.cs
+- `csharp>bLegacyPublicIncludePaths = false;` is the setting that controls it in .Target.cs

-- All entries in Public/PrivateIncludePaths are full paths, most easily done with "using [http://System.IO ];" at the top, then Path.Combine(ModuleDirectory, "relative/path")
+- All entries in Public/PrivateIncludePaths are full paths, most easily done with "using System.IO;" at the top, then Path.Combine(ModuleDirectory, "relative/path")

 - Commandlet to migrate old codebase to full path header includes: